MartinHinz/bayser-web/README.md

 G3,1,1,0
 ```

-Values are converted to binary presence/absence by Bayser.
+Values are converted to binary presence/absence by BaySer.

 ### Radiocarbon table